-During the Middle Ages men word linen shorts called braies but women did not wear knickers until the 19th century.
+During the Middle Ages men word linen shorts called braies but women did not normally wear knickers until the 19th century.
 Their only underwear was a long linen garment called a shift, which they wore under their dress.
-From the 16th century women wore corsets made with whalebone.
+From the 16th century, women wore corsets made with whalebone.

 In the 19th century underwear became much more elaborate.

 Where does the word does the word pants come from?
-It is derived from a character in Italian comedy called Pantalone.
+It is derived from a character in an Italian comedy called Pantalone.
 He wore garments that came down to his ankles (when most men wore ones that came to the knee).
 In 18th century England they were called pantaloons.
-In the 19th century the word became shortened to pants.
-In Britain pants came to mean long drawers that covered the whole leg.
+In the 19th century, the word became shortened to pants.
+In Britain, pants came to mean long drawers that covered the whole leg.
 The garments worn over them came became known as trousers.

-At the beginning of the 19th century women still wore a long nightie-like garment under their dress but it was now called a chemise not a shift.
-However after about 1800 they also wore drawers.
+At the beginning of the 1800s women still wore a long nightie-like garment under their dress but it was now called a chemise not a shift.
+However, after about 1800 they also wore drawers.
 Sometimes they came to below the knee or sometimes they were longer garments with frills at the bottom called pantalettes.
-However by the 1830s only girls not women wore pantalettes.
+However, in the later 19th century only girls not women wore pantalettes.

 Today we still say a pair of knickers or panties.
 That is because in the early 19th century women's underwear consisted to two separate legs joined at the waist.
 They really were a 'pair'.

 At first women's drawers were usually very plain but in the late 19th century they were decorated with lace and bands.
-In the Winter women often wore woollen knickers and woollen vests.
+In the Winter women often wore woolen knickers and woolen vests.

-In the 19th century women's underwear were sometimes called bloomers.
+Victorian women's underwear were sometimes called bloomers.
 Elizabeth Miller invented loose trousers to be worn by women.
-The idea was promoted by Amelia Bloomer from 1849 and they became known as bloomers.
+The idea was promoted by Amelia Bloomer in 1849 and they became known as bloomers.
 In time long underwear became known as bloomers.